Ballysadare: Mines

 Ballysadare is the site of an ancient silver and lead mine, re-opened and worked in the 19th and 20th century.
 It is now the site of a quarry.

 Recent history

 Ballysadare was the location of a Pollexfen Mills, since demolished.
 There is also a hydro electric power station in the vicinity.

-The area experienced rapid development during the 'Celtic Tiger' boom, with the population more than doubling in the 20 years between the 1996 and 2016 census (from 612 to 1,350 people).
-During this period several new housing estates were developed, several of which subsequently remained empty, creating phantom estates.
+The area experienced rapid development during the 'Celtic Tiger' boom, with the population almost trebling in the period between the 1996 and 2022 census (from 612 to 1,747 people).
+During this period several new housing estates were developed, several of which subsequently remained empty, creating ghost estates.
 The town was bypassed by the N4 Sligo-Collooney dual-carriageway, completed in January 1998.
 The N59 Ballina-Sligo road still winds through the town.